tomjwilliamson/work-examples/README.md

 Examples of Angular work.

-You'll find two example SPA projects, containing app, controller and views.
+You'll find two example SPA projects, containing an app, controller and views.

 There are also examples of a Service, directives and two re-usable modules.